ssg/path/README.md

 Use only if you know what you're doing.
 You've been warned.

 # why
+PATH management in operating systems is inconsistent and unnecessarily cumbersome.
+PATH variable gets cluttered over time too with many orphaned entries unnecessarily creating miniscule but non-zero overhead.
+This tool is mostly a UX experiment on how to make PATH management from command-line better.
+Although, currently only Windows is supported, the ultimate goal is to make this tool's the standard syntax for interacting with paths on any OS.

-PATH management is hard, and PATH becomes a cluttered thing over time.
-I also wanted to develop a tool with .NET 6 + System.CommandLine + Spectre.Console to learn more about them.
+I also wanted to develop a tool with .NET 6 + System.CommandLine + Spectre.Console
+to learn more about them.
 I also learned a lot about GitHub Actions while coding this.
 Love all of them so far!